-I'm interested in diverse topics within planetary science, mainly focused on using surface mineralogy/composition as a lens to study comparative planetology.
+I'm interested in diverse topics within planetary science, particularly surface mineralogy, comparative planetology and origins of life.

 Currently working on: